CastFX/claude-code-slides/slides.md

 But limits reset every 5h, thankfully.
 Or you can just upgrade to the $200/month max plan.

-Remember to treat it like a junior coder: always inspect the diff and make sure it cannot do any real harm.
+Remember to treat it like a junior dev: always inspect the diff and make sure it cannot do any real harm.

 ::right::